jnsbyr/attiny-projection-screen-trigger/README.md

 Additional infos regarding the dimensioning of the circuit can be found at the beginning of the INO file.
 If your mains voltage is not 230 V you should modify the constant `WATTS_PER_ADC_BIT` in the code and depending on your requirements also R2.

-### PCB
+## PCB

 For prototyping I typically start with a breadboard.
 Then, to get fast results, I skip the PCB design and use a perfboard with thread wire.
 This is a great advantage if further changes are needed or new ideas come up.
 In most cases the electrical and mechanical properties of the perfboard are more than good enough for continuous operation.

 ![Perfboard](assets/Perfboard.jpg "Perfboard")

-### Wiring
+## Wiring

-At this point a **WARNING** to all electronic enthusiasts.
+Even though this circuit has connection to the mains electric power, at this point a **WARNING** to all electronic enthusiasts.
 The main difference between a commercial product and this project is that here you need professional electrical skills to properly connect the components.
 Do not try this project on your own if you are no expert on this subject!
 Your try may **COST LIFES** if you make a mistake.
 You may only use this project **AT YOUR OWN RISK**.
 I will not assume any responsibility and I will not provide photos of a suitable assembly solution.

 - Connect the 5 V DC power supply output to pins 1 (+5 V) and 4 (GND) of J1.